The Spaniard believes his squad will be stretched to the limit over the coming weeks, with a number of first team players out injured.

-Looking ahead to the clash with the newly-promoted side, the former Spain international called upon his players not to underestimate the northerners, due to their impressive results against the Bundesliga's top teams.
+Looking ahead to the clash with the newly promoted side, the former Spain international called upon his players not to underestimate the northerners, becuase of their impressive results against the Bundesliga's top teams.

-He added: "They will be 100 per cent focused.
-For us, it is difficult to maintain that level."
+"They will be 100 percent focused.
+For us, it is difficult to maintain that level," he said.

-Finally, the 42-year-old drew a line under the recent mole scandal, in which Bayern's line-up and tactics were leaked to Bild prior to their clash with Borussia Dortmund.
+Finally, the 42-year-old drew a line under the recent mole scandal, in which Bayern's lineup and tactics were leaked to Bild prior to its clash with Borussia Dortmund.